Speaker

 AI-Assisted IaC: Fast, Convincing, and Dangerous

 AI can generate a Terraform module, a Bicep template, or an entire Landing Zone scaffold in seconds.
-It looks right.
-It deploys.
-And that is exactly where the danger begins.
+It looks right and deploys.
+That is exactly where the danger begins.

-And when AI agents with MCP servers enter the picture, the stakes go up.
+And when AI agents with MCP servers enter the picture, the stakes go even higher.
 Something is authenticating to your environment, making decisions, and applying changes.
-Did you think carefully about who you handed the keys to?
+The blast radius is no longer a human typo.
+It's an autonomous process that was never asked the right questions.

 Vladimir Stefanovic